 Then an Ambassador trip is for you!

-We send students ages 14-18 on 2-4 week trips to the Caribbean, Central and South America, Africa, and Southeast Asia.
+We send students, ages 14-18, on 2-4 week trips to the Caribbean, Central and South America, Africa, Southeast Asia, and Eastern Europe.

-You could journey to remote villages in the Amazon jungle and share the Gospel with people who have never heard it before, play sports with orphans in South Africa or the Philippines, or even help with a kids camp in Puerto Rico!
+You could journey to remote villages in the Amazon jungle and share the Gospel with people who have never heard it before, play sports with orphans in Swaziland or Romania, or help with a kids camp in Puerto Rico!